 If the planks start to buckle then remove a few boards from the area that was wetter than other areas.
 This will relieve the stress and provide ventilation for the floor underneath.

 So, there you go… four easy steps to tackle water damage in case a pipe bursts or water appliance malfunctions.
-Service Team of Professionals is a cleaning and restoration service that provides all sorts of repairs.
+STOP Restoration is a cleaning and restoration service that provides all sorts of repairs.
 Their technicians are expert at extracting and drying areas that have been damaged by water.